zacniewski/useful-python-resources/README.md

 + <a href="http://jessenoller.com/good-to-great-python-reads/" target="_blank">A bit of Python and other things </a> - by Jesse Noller
 + <a href="http://hetland.org/" target="_blank">M.L.
 Hetland </a> - Prof. at NTNU, author of Python&#39;s books
 + <a href="http://coffeeghost.net/" target="_blank">Al Sweigart </a> - blog of PyGame developer
-+ <a href="http://lgiordani.github.io/blog/2014/03/05/oop-concepts-in-python-2-dot-x-part-1/" target="_blank">OOP concepts in Python </a> - by Leonardo Giordani

 #### Newsletters
 + <a href="http://www.pythoncentral.io/" target="_blank">Python Central </a> - tips, tricks, recipes and more in Python